 Use online tools or connect with a librarian to achieve your research goals.

-Make use of the printing and scanning options available at all library locations.
+Make use of the printing and scanning options available at most library locations.

 Access articles, books, and other course materials placed on reserve by instructors.